Clinical Lecturer in Public Health

 MBChb, DTM&H, Msc, PhD, MFPH, FRSPH, FHEA

-I am a Clinical Lecturer in Public Health at the University of Cambridge.
-In my current post I spend 50% of my time undertaking research and 50% in the NHS.
+John is a Clinical Lecturer in Public Health at the University of Cambridge.
+In his current post, he spends 50% of his time undertaking research and 50% in the NHS.

-My medical school training was at the University of Aberdeen, graduating in 2007.
-Following this I completed my foundation medical training in hospitals in the north east of Scotland.
-I then spent a year in Auckland, NZ, working as a junior doctor in medicine for the elderly and surgery.
-On returning to the UK, I work in the Evidence Review Group at the University of Aberdeen appraising the clinical and cost effectiveness of new medications for NICE.
-During this period, I spent three months at the Liverpool School of Topical Medicine undertaking the Diploma of Tropical Medicine and Hygiene.
-I also attained a distinction for my Master’s degree in public health and also won Division and College prizes for my thesis looking at vitamin D supplementation and heart disease.
+John’s medical school training was at the University of Aberdeen, graduating in 2007.
+Following this he completed his foundation medical training in hospitals in the north east of Scotland.
+John then spent a year in Auckland, NZ, working as a junior doctor in medicine for the elderly and surgery.
+On returning to the UK, John worked in the Evidence Review Group at the University of Aberdeen appraising the clinical and cost effectiveness of new medications for NICE.
+During this period, John spent three months at the Liverpool School of Topical Medicine undertaking the Diploma of Tropical Medicine and Hygiene.
+He also attained a distinction for his Master’s degree in public health and also won Division and College prizes for his thesis looking at vitamin D supplementation and heart disease.

-In 2012, I began an Academic Clinical Fellowship at the University of East Anglia which allowed me to spend 25% of my time in research and 75% in the public health team at Norfolk County Council.
-I then was successful in applying for a NIHR Doctoral Research Fellowship looking at how disadvantaged older people access primary care.
-My research informed an NHS toolkit and animation about improving access to primary care for vulnerable groups and based on this I won two prizes for research Impact.
-After finishing my fellowship, I was appointed as a Clinical Lecturer at the University of Cambridge in 2019.
+In 2012, John began an Academic Clinical Fellowship at the University of East Anglia which allowed him to spend 25% of his time in research and 75% in the public health team at Norfolk County Council.
+John was successful in applying for a NIHR Doctoral Research Fellowship looking at how disadvantaged older people access primary care.
+His research informed an NHS toolkit and animation about improving access to primary care for vulnerable groups and based on this I won two prizes for research Impact.
+After finishing his fellowship, John was appointed as a Clinical Lecturer at the University of Cambridge in 2019.

 - Feb 2019 – present – Clinical Lecturer in Public Health (University of Cambridge)